-- Design Standards Manual (annual updates): This manual contains engineering design standards for the construction of roads, erosion control, grading, storm, sewer, water, and landscaping in the right-of-way. - City of Camas Six Year Street Plan (annual updates): This list of street projects is organized in priority order. - Traffic Impact Fee (TIF) Update (May 2012): The update identifies the areas impacted by projected growth and determines the transportation facility improvements needed to accommodate it.
+- Design Standards Manual (annual updates): This manual contains engineering design standards for the construction of roads, erosion control, grading, storm, sewer, water, and landscaping in the right-of-way. - City of Camas 2014-2019 Six Year Street Priorities (June 2014): This list of street projects is organized in priority order. - Traffic Impact Fee (TIF) Update (May 2012): The update identifies the areas impacted by projected growth and determines the transportation facility improvements needed to accommodate it.